herdiansc/gender_by_mm/README.md

 # gender_by_mm
-An experimentation on gender classification using neural network with keras
+An experimentation on gender classification by music and movie preferences using neural network with keras.

 This is an experimentation of simple neural network in python.